 1976 – 2011

-The investment company’s logo consists of an abbreviation enclosed in a stripe formed by extending the first letter at the bottom and the last letter at the top.
+The investment company’s logo consists of an abbreviation enclosed in a stripe formed by extending the first letter downward and the last letter upward.
 This emphasizes the company’s stability and demonstrates its confidence in the future, signifying clear goals and plans for further growth.

 The company’s name is derived from the surnames of its founders: Henry Kravis, Jerome Kohlberg, and George Roberts.
 Henry and George were key inspirers and collaborators, while Jerome was a mentor and provided crucial support.

 The letter glyphs are separated, creating the effect of the text comprising individual parts assembled.
 These elements convey the diversity of directions in which the company operates.
-Portfolio diversification is an important aspect that has ensured the company’s long-term stability.
+Portfolio diversification has been an important factor in ensuring the company’s long-term stability.

 The emblem is rendered in a light silvery-gray color, evoking associations with precious metals characteristic of the financial industry.
 Its semi-transparency adds dynamism and conveys the idea of “playing in the shadows,” highlighting the role of investors who remain behind the scenes but contribute to the growth and development of other companies through their investments.